 In sum, and at the risk of stating the obvious: neither side is going to bring back the 20th century.
 And nowhere could we find this more vividly illustrated than in the story of Mark Longo and Peanut the squirrel.
 In the bourgeois 20th-century culture that now survives mainly in social media video reels, Longo might have made a decent living as an engineer.
 Only his neighbours would have known he had a pet squirrel.
 In the 21st century, he made better money instrumentalising this cute relationship, and the wholesome, practical visual aesthetic of his IRL job as engineer, to promote pornographic content.

 Longo is only one of some two million Americans selling such material.
 I don’t think there is any reversing so far-reaching a moral, economic, and technological shift.
 Nor is there any reversing the rest of the digital revolution.
 In its wake, tradesmen now tame squirrels and make porn, and the future is (maybe) brain implants, robot dogs, and space colonies.
-We’ll soon know whether Middle America has opted to stagnate under the swarm regime’s “power without responsibility”, or be thrown to the economic wolves then chewed into nostalgic meme-coins and AI training sets for space fascists.
-Either way, the “federal leviathan” will still give Middle America plenty to fear.
+Middle America has, it seems, rejected egalitarianism, anarcho-tyranny, and “power without responsibility” under the Democrats’ swarm regime, in favour of a (SpaceX) rocket-powered Trumpian future.
+The world had better strap in.

 Disclaimer